MarcoEidinger/ClientCertificateSwiftDemo/README.md

 For convenience, I added `badssl.com-client.p12` (downloaded from https://badssl.com/download/) as a bundle resource.
 This allows you to test the successful authentication with a user certificate using `URLSession` and `WKWebView`.

-Note: in case the certificate does no longer work (expires Dec 4, 2023) then try to download the latest version from https://badssl.com/download/.
+Note: in case the certificate does no longer work (expires Nv 28, 2025) then try to download the latest version from https://badssl.com/download/.

 ## Acknowledgments